statistical-thinking/KI.ENNA/README.md

 For other data sets, the parameters of the neural networks must be adjusted accordingly.
 AI-ANNE-B(asic) (*ai-anne-b.py*) works directly in Thonny and any Python environment, even without display, RGB matrix or dependencies.

+# How to Use and Support AI-ANNE
+AI-ANNE primarily **enables hardware-related programming with insights into the functioning of neural networks** for pupils and students.
+For this purpose, the architecture of neural networks and underlying functions (matrix multiplication, etc.) including the transfer of weights and biases are provided in MicroPython.
+Teachers can use the examples provided or develop their own examples and make them available here voluntarily.
+This only requires a Jupyter notebook with the pre-trained neural network in Python and its counterpart in MicroPython.
+Improvements to the AI-ANNE code are also very welcome.
+Just get in touch with me here on GitHub :-)

 # License & Acknowledgment
 The current version 2.0 of AI-ANNE is available under **MIT License**.
 Version 1.0 from 2021 was available under the German Free Software License.